Gsirawan/Gsirawan/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Gsirawan&color=blue)

 ## 🚀 About Me
 Passionate developer exploring the world of code and technology.
-Always eager to learn new technologies and build amazing projects!
+Always eager to learn new technologies and build interesting projects!

 ## 🛠️ Tech Stack